dshanske/simple-location/readme.txt

 [WordPress Geodata](http://codex.wordpress.org/Geodata) is an existing standard used to store geodata about a post.

 It consists of four fields: latitude, longitude, public, and address.
-For Indieweb Compatibility, there is a 5th parameter, venue.

-Venue would identify the location's name or would optionally be a URL for a Venue elsewhere on the site.